HimoriK/book/src/ch00-00-introduction.md

 depth and talk about best practices for sharing your libraries with others.
 Chapter 15 discusses smart pointers.

-In Chapter 16, we’ll walk through different models of concurrent programming and talk about how Rust helps you to program in multiple threads.
+Chapter 16 explores different models for concurrent programming and how Rust allows to program in multiple threads.
 Chapter 17 compares Rust concepts with object-oriented programming principles.